Brain Injury Lawyer Houston, TX

 Determining If You Have a Basis to Make a Claim for Your Brain Injury

 To bring a case against someone else for your brain injury, a Houston, TX brain injury lawyer must act in a way that we normally would for a personal injury case.
-If something you did caused your brain injury — you were driving drunk and ran into a pole or you tripped over your own feet and hit your head — it would be hard to bring a claim against someone else.
+If something you did cause your brain injury — you were driving drunk and ran into a pole or you tripped over your own feet and hit your head — it would be hard to bring a claim against someone else.
 However, if someone else’s malicious actions and negligence caused a dangerous situation that directly impacted you getting a brain injury, you likely have a basis for a claim.

 Should You Sue the Offender?

 When determining if you should sue the offending party, you must prove that you sustained a brain injury due to the accident.
 If there is no brain injury, there is no need to sue.
 Seeking help for your brain injury after the accident can be a huge asset both to your healing and as evidence that you needed to go to the hospital for your brain injury.
 A brain injury lawyer can help determine if you have a case to pursue.

 There are many damages you can sue for after a brain injury.
 Some of these are:

 - Pain and suffering